 Servomotor (Servo) A motor that can provide position control.
 The motor shaft can be moved to a specific angle or position swiftly and precisely.
 For example, you can program a servo to move from 0 degrees to 90 degrees at a specific moment during your experiment.
-Most servomotors cannot apply much force and are limited to a 180° range of motion, but they can be utilized as fast release mechanisms or lightweight Micro Servo High Powered Micro Servo High Powered Source 1 Micro Servo High Powered Source 2 actuators.
+Most servomotors cannot apply much force and are limited to a 180-degree range of motion, but they can be utilized as fast release mechanisms or Micro Servo High Powered Micro Servo High Powered Source 1 Micro Servo High Powered Source 2 lightweight actuators.
 Servomotors do not require a motor driver.
 Continuous Rotation Micro Servo Continuous Rotation Servo Source 1 Continuous Rotation Servo Source 2 Continuous Rotation Servo Source 3 Stepper Motors Similar to a servo, a stepper is a type of motor that allows for precise control of rotation.
 Steppers are typically heavier than servos and require a motor driver to control, however all steppers are capable of continuous rotation and usually have higher torque than servos.
 Steppers are commonly used in combination with screw gears to create linear motion.
 Mini Stepper Motor - NEMA-8 Size Mini Stepper Motor Source 1 Mini Stepper Motor Source 2 Mini Stepper Motor Source 3 Solenoid An electromagnetic device that can "push out" or "pull in."
 Solenoids are an on-or-off mechanism that can operate very quickly to actuate linear movement.
 For example, solenoids are used in pinball machines to shoot away a ball quickly when it touches the bumper.
 Solenoid Solenoid Source 1 Solenoid Source 2 Solenoid Source 3

 Pump A pump is a device that moves liquids or gases by mechanical action - for example water pumps or air pumps.
-The submersible pump only has a port for tubing on the outlet, while the peristaltic pump has tubing for the inlet and outlet.
 A peristaltic pump is recommended for any applications where the outlet is under pressure.
-Peristaltic Pump Peristaltic Pump Source 1 Peristaltic Pump Source 2 Alternate Peristaltic Pump Source 1 ------ --- ------------------ ---

-Solenoid Valve A solenoid valve uses a solenoid to open or close a valve.
-"Normally open" valves are open when not powered, and close when power is supplied.
+Peristaltic Pump Peristaltic Pump Source 1 Peristaltic Pump Source 2 Alternate Peristaltic Pump Source 1 Solenoid Valve A solenoid valve uses a solenoid (a type of electromagnet) to open or close a valve.
+"Normally open" valves are open when not powered and closed when power is supplied.
 "Normally closed" valves operate in reverse, opening when power is supplied and closing when it is removed.
-These valves are not suited to corrosive liquids.
-Solenoid Valve Solenoid Valve Source 1 Solenoid Valve Source 2 Lights Lights are recommended if you plan to take photos or videos of your experiment.
-Ambient lighting during the flight may fluctuate and image quality strongly relies on adequate lighting.
+Solenoid Valve Solenoid Valve Source 1 Solenoid Valve Source 2 Imaging, Cameras s, and Light Sources Lights Lights are recommended if you plan to take photos or videos of your experiment.
+There will be no ambient lighting during the flight and image quality strongly relies on adequate lighting.
 Lighting an LED is a common first lesson in electronics.
-A 150 Ohm resistor is aging White LEDs Source 1 White LEDs Source 2 White LEDs Source 3 recommended on the positive (longer) lead of the LED, however you may calculate the minimum necessary resistance if you would like the LED to be brighter.
-Neopixels do not require a resistor, and instead can be wired directly into the microcontroller.
-LEDs Neopixel Ring Source 1 Neopixel Ring Source 2

-Neopixel Ring Neopixel Ring Source 3 Camera A camera that takes photos or videos.
+A 150-ohm resistor is recommended on the positive (longer) lead of the LED, however you may calculate the minimum necessary resistance if you would like the LED to be brighter.
+NeoPixels do not require a resistor and instead can be wired LEDs White LEDs Source 2 White LEDs Source 3 directly into the microcontroller.
+NeoPixel Ring Neopixel Ring Source 1 Neopixel Ring Source 2 Neopixel Ring Source 3 Camera A camera that takes photos or videos.
 Camera boards without an integrated microSD card slot (such as the Arducam) will require an external one and will occupy your microcontroller's processor while taking a video, rendering it incapable of any other actions.
 You can select an additional, smaller microcontroller dedicated to camera processing if necessary.
-Dash Cam Dash Cam Source 1 Arducam Mini Camera Arducam Mini Camera Source 1 Arducam Mini Camera Source 2 Arducam Mini Camera Source 3 Arducani Mini Camera
+Dash Cam Dash Cam Source 1 Arducam Mini Camera Arducam Mini Camera Source 1 Arducam Mini Camera Source 2 Arducam Mini Camera Source 3